 While most of Bey’s works have focused on urban settings, he faced some challenges creating Night Coming Tenderly, Black.
 He had to ensure the images he created evoked the history of mainly rural areas.
 He photographed most parts of Cleveland, but he often found the city’s urban personality to be slightly inconsistent with the historical accounts.

-His research took him to a more rustic town in Ohio called Hudson, some 30 miles southeast of the city of Cleveland.
+His research took him to a more rustic town in Ohio called Hudson, some 30 miles southeast of Cleveland.
 The landscape of Hudson had significantly changed from the years before the Civil War, and still, several Underground Railroad networks remain.

 I wanted the photographs to almost involuntarily pull you back to the experience of the landscape through which those fugitive black bodies were moving in the 19th century to escape slavery.
 So I had to learn, for the first time, how to make photographs in the kind of space.